zzhhatthl/PoDDyHePo-projection/README.md

 set from *Step 3*.
 The second argument is the number of multiple imputations, by default this is 5, but much greater value is usually needed in practice.
 The third argument `maxit` is a scalar giving the number of iterations.
-If the forth argument `printFlag` is `FALSE`, `mice` will not print histroy on console.
+If the fourth argument `printFlag` is `FALSE`, `mice` will not print history on console.
 The last part is for the formulas of the imputation models.
 In *Step 2*, we found models for variables with missingness, and they have been saved in the `Suggested Model` in the list given by `PoDDyHePoModelSelection`.
 So, it